Atlantic City, New Jersey Defense Attorney Successfully Represents Clients Charged with Vehicular Crimes

 When a person drives their car recklessly and causes the death of another person, they can be charged with vehicular manslaughter in the State of New Jersey.
 Even if the death wasn’t intentional, if they are found guilty of vehicular homicide, the driver faces prison time and a permanent criminal record.

 If you or someone you love is charged with vehicular manslaughter/homicide, you need an aggressive New Jersey criminal defense lawyer who is fully prepared to take swift action on your behalf.
 John W. Tumelty can help you.
 He is a former NJ deputy attorney general and former assistant prosecutor with the Atlantic County Prosecutor’s Office.
-For the past 25 years, however, he has successfully defended people charged with criminal offenses in South Jersey including Atlantic and Cape May counties.
+For the past over 35 years, however, he has successfully defended people charged with criminal offenses in South Jersey including Atlantic and Cape May counties.

 Vehicular manslaughter is a very serious charge; do not take chances with your freedom and rights.
 Contact Mr. Tumelty today for a free consultation.